justintv/Twitch-API/README.md

 When using JSON-P, the status code will always be `200` to allow browsers to parse it.
 Check the body of the response for the actual error data.

+### Rate Limits

+Please observe the rate limit of 60 requests per hour.
+This rate limit is not super strict, but we will blacklist abusers.
+If you feel like you have a legitimate reason to need a higher rate limit, please contact us for whitelisting.

 <a name="oauth"/>
 <a name="wiki-auth"/>
 ## Authentication